 This solution addresses the KI#1.
-The following procedures introduce the on-network and off-network functional model for AIoT services, also mention the functional entities and reference points in the new architecture.
+The following procedures introduce the on-network functional model for AIoT services, also mention the functional entities and reference points in the new architecture.
 This solution aligns with the network architecture for AIoT services which specified in clause 4.2 of 3GPP TS 23.369 [3].